dgellisco/ReactNative-SG-Redux/README.md

 ## Skills & Competencies Demonstrated

 * React-Native project creation and setup
-* Proper use of React components and state, including the ListView.
+* Use of React components and state
-   * The ListView only renders items in a list that are visible on the user's screen (notice how images render as the user scrolls)
+* Use of React-Native components, including the dynamic ListView (which only renders items in the user's view - notice how images render as the user scrolls)
-* Use of Redux to generate state based on requests (actions) and conditions (reducers)
+* Use of Redux to manage state through specific actions and reducers
-* Basic animations
+* Basic React-Native animation

 ## How To View